 Another year, another anniversary (the 27th).
 My husband was teaching so we had to wait until that gig was up (June 1st) before we could take our anniversary trip.We had so much trouble deciding where to go (small trip? big trip?) that I got my dream-come-true trip.

-I mentioned elsewhere that I packed for my first trip when I was 5 years old.
-I've always wanted to travel and the first locale I hungered for was the Yucatan Peninsula.
+the first locale I hungered for was the Yucatan Peninsula.
 I don't know why exactly, but I'm sure it had something to do with being raised in Southern California and having a strong affinity for the Mexican culture.
 Kind, hardworking, family oriented, colorful, wonderful arts and music.
 After the Yucatan, I've completed all my goals! (except weight loss haha)

 I would like to thank Morris Roberts for telling me about Merida.
 For years I'd assumed Cancun and Belize would be part of my Yucatan journey.
 But my friends know we're not exactly "resort people" and I was so grateful to learn of Merida.
 And I would like to thank Angela Kyriacou for showing us her passion and respect for the Mayan and Columbian cultures when I took a Spanish class from her.
 Just hoping I remember some of it.